Making sidebar navigation with only the use of CSS grid layout in the template of Django

 I like alpine.js because it is considered an alternative to jQuery and can achieve various operations with a minimum code added to the HTML tag inside.

-I was going to stop using jquery this time, but I found it more convenient if I use in chapter 11, so I am using it.
+Initially, I planned to stop using jQuery for this project, but I found it more convenient to use in Chapter 11 due to its simplicity in handling specific interactions.
+Therefore, I decided to keep using it.
 Also, there is a chapter at the end of this tutorial that implements the swipe functionality on mobile devices, which will use a module called hammer.js.

 4. Project File Structure